cvansteenburg/LLMitless/README.md

 ### Build, test, and deploy LLM chains

-Simple scaffolding, testbed, and API for building, testing, and deployment of LLM chains.
+Simple scaffolding, testbed, and API endpoints for building, testing, and deploying LLM chains.
 Supports local files, as well as those passed in directly or via API calls.

 ** consider experimental and unstable **